Shafarulluqyan/Acak-Nama-Negara.github.io/README.md

 ## Features 🌟

 - **Scrambled Fun**: Enjoy the thrill of unscrambling country names with varying difficulty.
-- **Responsive Design**: Play seamlessly on any device for a consistent gaming experience.
 - **Leaderboard**: Track your scores and compete with friends for the ultimate brainiac title.
 - **Educational Twist**: Enhance your geography knowledge while having fun.